dmbarbour/wikilon/docs/AwelonLang.md

 Definitions for `null` and `cons` are left to the dictionary.
 A typical encoding might fold over every element in the list.
 Like natural numbers, we have a structural guarantee of value type, and definitions are likely to be determined by available runtime acceleration.
 In this case, acceleration could support lists via arrays.

-Embedded texts are suitable only for simple things like test data, comments, and micro-DSLs such as regular expressions.
-They are not very suitable for general use.
+Embedded texts are suitable only for simple things like test data, comments, labels, and micro-DSLs such as regular expressions.
+They are not suitable for general use.
 To work around these limitations, the primary options are:

 * interpret, e.g. `"multiple\nlines" lit` to rewrite escapes
 * structure, e.g. `["multiple" ["lines" [null] cons] cons] unlines`